 Annual planning

-The < shall be prepared according to < Form and shall contain the following features:
+The APQR Annual Plan shall be prepared according to APQR Annual Plan Form and shall contain the following features:

 Time frame: The default period covered by the site plan is one (1) year.
 The "From/To" date must be documented using a clear date format (e.g., 01.01.2022 to 31.12.2022).

-instances of the APQR that provide complete coverage of the products (e.g., drugs, intermediates, APIs, FPs, combination products, etc.) produced at the facility/organization.
+instances of the APQR that provide complete coverage of the products (e.g., drugs, intermediates, Active Pharmaceutical Ingredients (APIs), FPs, combination products, etc.) produced at the facility/organization.

 products, even if their production is not planned or planned in small volumes during the review period, to ensure that relevant issues are addressed (e.g., complaints, stability, changes, CAPA).